Genivia/ugrep/README.md

 ### Build

-Build **ugrep** on Unix-like systems with:
+Build **ugrep** on Unix-like systems with colors enabled by default:

     $ cd ugrep
-    $ ./configure && make -j clean all
+    $ ./configure --enable-color && make -j clean all

 This builds `ugrep` in the `ugrep/src` directory and copies it to `ugrep/bin`.
 Make sure all tests pass on your system:

     $ make test

-If you prefer colorized output by default without ugrep option `--color`:

-    $ ./configure --enable-color && make -j clean all

 To produce colorized output with headings by default: